fpereiro/teishi/readme.md

 ['input', [1, 2, 3], [1, 2, 3], teishi.test.equal] // this will return true
 ```

-Historical note: in a previous version of teishi, `teishi.test.equal` was the default test function, until after dutifully writing `test: teishi.test.type` in my teishi rules a few hundred times I realized that type checking was 5-10 times more prevalent than equality checks.
+Historical note: in a previous version of teishi, `teishi.test.equal` was the default test function, until after dutifully writing `teishi.test.type` in my teishi rules a few hundred times I realized that type checking was 5-10 times more prevalent than equality checks.

 #### `teishi.test.notEqual`